Zsailer/python-for-scientists/docs/_pages/install_python.rst

 2. Install the Jupyter Notebook.
 --------------------------------

-To install new Python packages using Conda, you'll need to a `command line`_.
+To install new Python packages using Conda, you'll need to use a `command line`_.

 .. _`command line`: https://en.wikipedia.org/wiki/Command-line_interface